Learn More About Robotic Knee Replacement (Orthopaedics)

 In this approach, robotic surgery aids in achieving the desired alignment and balance.
 As a result, the procedure can be performed in the most precise and predictable manner possible.

 Reduces pain and the need for painkillers by reducing inflammation induced by foreign bodies.
 Consequently, the patient appears less intoxicated.

 The probe is used to create the incision during robotic arm-assisted surgery.
 There is no requirement to use a saw or blade, which reduces blood loss and bone disturbance.

 3. Very fast recovery

-In Robotic-Assisted surgeries smaller incisions are made along with greater surgical precision.
-This leads to less bone and tissue disturbance which ultimately speeds up the body’s natural healing process.
+Smaller incisions and improved surgical precision are used in robotic-assisted operations.
+This results in less bone and tissue disruption, which speeds up the body's natural healing process.